icl/oldassign/GITHUB.markdown

 2. Set up Git on your computer http://help.github.com/set-up-git-redirect

+3. Go to Github at https://github.com/icl/COGS187A_Portfolio You will find there a bunch of directories you can add to, such as images, stylesheets.
+You can also just edit the index file - yes it is exclusively yours - but that is probably a bad idea since the editor us lousy.

-3. Fork the assignment at https://github.com/icl/COGS187A_Portfolio which is a repository containing files that will be the starting point for you first assignment.
+4. which is a repository containing files that will be the starting point for you first assignment.